-When applying to Dean College, it's important to note the application deadline is rolling.
+When applying to Dean College, it's important to note the application deadline is rolling, and the early action deadline is December 1.
 Scores for either the ACT or SAT test are due August 15.
 The application fee at Dean College is $35.
-It is least selective, with an acceptance rate of 69.1 percent.
+It is least selective, with an acceptance rate of 69.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 The student-faculty ratio at Dean College is 17:1, and the school has 64.8 percent of its classes with fewer than 20 students.
 The most popular majors at Dean College include: Visual and Performing Arts; Liberal Arts and Sciences, General Studies and Humanities; and Business, Management, Marketing, and Related Support Services.
 The average freshman retention rate, an indicator of student satisfaction, is 69 percent.

 Dean College has a total undergraduate enrollment of 1,235, with a gender distribution of 52.2 percent male students and 47.8 percent female students.
 At this school, 91 percent of the students live in college-owned, -operated, or -affiliated housing and 9 percent of students live off campus.

 |Student gender distribution|